johnszen/HuaweiP40/README.md

 The User Experience (UX) on P40 is quite pleasant.

+Its camera takes stunning picture.
+I took a picture of my garden in pitch darkness without flash, it came up with a stunning clear picture!

 ### 8 days - 1 week
 A colleague noted Google Maps icon on my phone.
 It must have being copied from my old phone.
 I tried it, it works but can not login.
 I was worried when I get Google Maps Timeline email from Google that Google record my travel in such a great details.
 With this Huawei phone, I am happy that Google has one less avenuie to track me.